 Nope.
 That’s not how it works.
 We always clear the slate and start off clean so we can keep Cherrywood Art Fair fresh and new!
 You’ll thank us for it later!

 Unfortunately, we just can’t fit everyone in, even though we wish we could.
-Because we receive so many applications, it’s no longer possible to keep you updated on your “status”.
-But when the jury process is over (September 28th) we’ll send you an email with the results.
+Because we receive so many applications, it’s no longer possible to keep you updated on your status.
+After the jury process is over, on September 15th we’ll send you an email with the results.
 In that email, we’ll tell you what size booth you were given if accepted, and whether it is indoors or outdoors.
-You have one week to decide if you will take the booth assignment.
+You have eight days to decide if you will take the booth assignment.
 If you aren’t happy with the booth size, and don’t want to accept it, we’ll move on to our waiting list.
 If you aren’t accepted, you’ll get an email with our regrets.
 We’ll also ask you if you want to be on the waiting list if some artists don’t take their booth.

-If you’re not accepted, it’s because we couldn’t make your work fit in our show scheme.
-Remember, we just can’t fit everyone in.
+If you’re not accepted, it’s because we couldn’t make your work fit in our show scheme and likely has no bearing on the quality of your work.
+Remember, we just can’t fit all the talented applicants we receive in the show.
 We encourage you to try again for the next one.

 We can’t give specific feedback to each person.
 When time permits, we will respond to respectful inquiries from applicants with details as best we can.
 We try not to respond to flaming diatribes.